michetonu/michetonu.github.io/about.md

 ### News

+- **December 2019** I gave a guest lecture to Medical Informatics M.Sc. students at the Amsterdam's Academic Medical Center (AMC), where I talked about the challenges of developing and implementing machine-learning-driven decision-support systems in the ICU.

 - **June 2019**.
 Our conference paper on Bayesian modelling to provide uncertainty measures in the ICU is going to the [AI for Social Good Workshop](https://aiforsocialgood.github.io/icml2019/acceptedpapers.htm) at ICML 2019!

 - **May 2019**.
 I gave a talk at Codemotion Amsterdam 2019 with the title: [Scaling is caring: building data processing pipelines for scalable deployment of machine learning models in healthcare](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).
 You can find the slides [here](https://www.codemotion.com/magazine/scaling-is-caring-scalable-pipelines-for-machine-learning-in-healthcare-5484).